 Noctivagous is a software effort originally founded to publish new professional art programs for graphic design and illustration.
 Its main program, SVDraw, achieves high standards of traditional art compared to existing software programs (e.g. Adobe Illustrator), exceeding them by emphasizing art and design fundamentals.
-The result is a program that is a striking upgrade from anything else.
+The result is a program that is a striking upgrade from anything previously released.

 These programs shape our urban and commercial environment in comprehensive ways and are now the source of corporate logos to signage of nearly any kind as a person walks down the street of a major city.
 Commercial product packaging is now completely dependent on them.